-The CHEOPS Observers Manual aims to provide members of the community with an easy-to-grasp documentation about CHEOPS observations.
-Section 1 briefly describes the CHEOPS mission and walks potential users through the different steps of preparing an observation proposal.
-Section 2 provides more information about the CHEOPS instrument itself and its estimated performances (as of Summer 2020).
-Section 3 describes CHEOPS data and how they are processed.
+The CHEOPS Observers Manual aims to provide members of the community with an easy-tograsp documentation about CHEOPS observations. §1 briefly describes the CHEOPS mission and walks potential users through the different steps of preparing an observation proposal. §2 provides more information about the CHEOPS instrument itself and its estimated performances. §3 describes CHEOPS data and how they are processed.

-This issue of the document is applicable to the 4th Announcement of Opportunity (AO-4) for Observing Time in the ESA CHEOPS Guest Observers (GO) Programme.
+This issue of the document is applicable to the 6th Announcement of Opportunity (AO-6) for Observing Time in the ESA CHEOPS Guest Observers (GO) Programme as well as the Discretionary Programme (DP).